iteratec/kotlin-training-spring/tasks/08_security.md

 1. Secure the `/pizza/image` endpoint, so that only authenticated users may call it.
 All other endpoints should be accessible for anyone.
 Do it by editing the already existing configuration in `WebSecurityConfig`.
 Try to call the endpoint as unauthenticated user and check the response.
 2. Change the response status for unauthenticated users to 402 Payment Required.
-You can use the class HttpStatusEntryPoint provided by Spring to archive it.
+This can be archived by setting a custom `authenticationEntryPoint`.
+You can use the class
+HttpStatusEntryPoint provided by Spring to produce the response.
 3. Remove the custom authentication entry point configured in the last point and add HTTP basic authentication instead.
 Spring provides the `httpBasic` method, that allows you to add and configure HTTP basic authentication.
 Configure an instance of `InMemoryUserDetailsManager` as a bean and define a single user.
 Spring will automatically pick it up